 From east:From US-50, turn south 18.5 miles west of Sapinero, 2.5 miles east of Cimarron on the road to Silver Jack Reservoir (Big Cimarron Road).
 The sign says 21 miles to the reservoir.
 Continue past the reservoir and 0.7 mile past the Jackson Ranger Station to a junction where the East Fork Road takess off on the left.
 Stay on the main road toward Owl Creek Pass.
 The road crosses the river on a single-lane bridge, and the Middle Fork Road turn immediately after the bridge.
 You can approach Coxcomb from the Middle Fork, especially if you want to climb via the Southwest Chimney, but for the North Face, it is better to continue to the West Fork.
 So, stay on the main road, and turn on the west fork dirt road about 1/2 mile before you reach the Owl Creek Pass.

-Helmet - very loose rock!
+- helmet - very loose rock!

 Route Description"Another route that has gained a lot of popularity in the last few years, because of its short approach and generally interesting mixed climbing, is on the north face".
-Guide to the Colorado Mountains
+Guide to the Colorado Mountains with Robert Ormes (sort of a bible of Colorado Mountains).

 Rock: awful, very loose, tripple check every hold